 Make calls to action prominent.
 Consider using buttons with larger text and a contrasting color, so they stand out.

 So those are my 17 essential elements for an effective portfolio website.
 Is there something else you find essential for a graphic designer’s website?
-Let me know by emailing me, leaving a comment on the episode page or posting in the Design Domination Facebook group.
+Let me know by emailing me, leaving a comment below or posting in the Design Domination Facebook group.

 By the way, if you design logos, be sure to check out my brand style guide template at bit.ly/brandstyleguidetemplate.
 My template will help you add value to your branding work, so you can charge more.
 You’ll also save tons of time, so you can be more profitable, because it’s got actual sections with full text set up and ready to go.
 Just add in the client-specific images and info.
 It will pay for itself the very first time you use it.